 While none of us know exactly what the future holds, we’re here to tell you that you can keep getting through this, just as you have for what feels like centuries of pandemic life.
 Read on for our complete guide to surviving (and maybe even thriving?) during COVID-19.

-First, continue to meet your fundraising goals.
+Continue to meet your fundraising goals during the pandemic.

 Evaluate what's working in your fundraising program